Poll: Who should Rose end up with at the end of The Glass Rose? Vote Now!

 Why I love Fairy Tales:

 A lot of people think Fairy Tale retellings are really unoriginal and uncreative.
 They wonder why anyone would ever want to write one and what possible purpose it would serve - especially why would a male want to write them?!
-(Although, let's face it: Once Upon a Time is amazing and it's written by Edward Kitsis and Adam Horowitz).
+(Although, let's face it: Once Upon a Time is [CORRECTION: was] amazing and it's written by Edward Kitsis and Adam Horowitz).
 But here's the deal folks: fairy tales are incredibly relevant stories especially when done right.
 Beauty and the Beast is the story of a girl who keeps friend-zoning a guy she thinks is hideous and eventually falls in love with him - all the while tackling the complex issues of what beauty is in general and what lasting human beauty is.
 The Little Mermaid tackles the tragedy of unrequited love at the expense of everything a person holds dear.
 Red Riding Hood addresses evil and the importance of skepticism and doubt when learning to trust someone.
 The Twelve Dancing Princesses offers the dangers of peer-pressure and group-think and the pressing necessity for people to learn how to be brave and stand up to the group.
 The Snow Queen is all about bravery and selfless love; East of the Sun, West of the Moon discusses the tenuous nature of trust, remorse, courage, and redemption.
 Cinderella indulges our basic desire for an underdog who manages to withstand long-term emotional abuse and rise from the ashes to the crown.
 Snow White teaches us about the price of beauty, the complex relationship between women, and the desire to be wanted and rescued.
 These are incredibly important tales that need to be discussed and explored, that possess the power to take us back to a far away place and time when beauty is poignant and powerful and good triumphs over evil in order to teach us important moral lessons.